 Good to know: digital printing encapsulates digital full colour epoxy doming (which is great for items such as promotional sweet tubs), as well as dye sublimation printing, which transfers unique sublimation dyes onto special paper with a liquid gel ink through a piezoelectric print head.
 This branding method is particularly useful for the personalisation of ceramic mugs, where you will need to use a full colour process logo.

 Embossing and Debossing

-This is a general term referring to the makeup of the screens, dies, templates or jacquards used in the process of applying personalisation details to a product.
-In a lot of cases these are free, but in some cases a small charge may apply.
+You may have seen the phrase “set up charge” or “screen charge” used across our website.
+This is a general term that refers to the making-up of the screens, dies, templates or jacquards used in the process of applying personalisation details to a product.
+In a lot of cases these are free but in some scenarios a small charge may apply.